privacyidea/privacyidea/doc/configuration/privacyidea-appliance.rst

 This tool is supposed to run on Ubuntu 16.04 LTS.
 You can find a ready install ISO at another Github reposity [#applianceISO]_.

-.. note:: The ready made Ubuntu package is only available with a Service Level Agreement from the company NetKnights [#applianceNetKnights]_.
+.. note:: The ready made Ubuntu package for the appliance tool is only available with a Service Level Agreement from the company NetKnights [#applianceNetKnights]_.

 To configure the system, login as the user root on your machine and